-The cost of living in China is fairly low compared to other countries.
+The cost of living is also fairly low compared to other countries.
 With a wide variety of accommodation options, there is something available to suit different budgets.
 Food is also affordable.
 Check out our cost of living breakdown.

 You can also try our cost calculator here to find out how much it will cost based on your budget.

 Funding And Scholarships